Two doctors in medical scrubs.

 • Anesthesia fellowship application questionnaire

-• English language requirement IELTS (academic module).
-Required to have an overall band score of 7 with a minimum score of 7 in each component (only 1 assessment result is required) (IMG only)
+• IELTS (academic module) with an overall band score of 7 and a minimum score of 7 in each component, or

 Contact us